 When writing romance, I always fall in love with the male lead.
 This time, I wanted to see if I could fall in love with a property developer, someone I wouldn’t necessarily care for in real life.
 So, it’s been interesting.

 The novel can be read as a standalone, but it’s part of a duet, which means I’m working on the sequel at the same time.
 This is a new exercise for my brain.
-It’s coming out in January and is available for pre-order on Amazon.
+Nest or Invest is coming out in January and is available for pre-order on Amazon.

 You can follow Enni on: